You’ve got questions. We’ve got answers.

 Other Helpful Links:

-Why is a Safety Levy being proposed?
+Why was a Public Safety Levy proposed?

 In an effort to limit tax increases, Great Falls has never passed a public safety levy – but after 50 years without supplemental funding, the City’s public safety departments (police, fire, legal, and court) and the Great Falls community are suffering the effects.